winzlebee/winzlebee.github.io/blog/content/posts/godot-migration/index.md

 tags: [Godot,Game,Development,Devlog,Tutorial]
 ---

-## Transitioning to Godot 4

 I've transitioned from Godot 3 to Godot 4 for one of my projects, one that I call 'Spacer' (working title of course)

 It's a 3D godot project, and as such most of the tips I am going to mention here are going to be 3D-centric, however hopefully this can be of some use for 2D projects.
 Mainly, this is a way to write all of this down for the record so that I don't forget what I needed to do.
 This is not the only Godot project that needs to be migrated, as I am sure anybody reading this is aware!

 So without further delay, here are the issues that I ran into, in the order that I encountered them.
 One in particular may save you a fair amount of hair-pulling.
 I ran the default Godot conversion tool and the changes I have outlined below are ones that the tool missed in the current state.

-### 1. Change raycasts to use the PhysicsRayQueryParameters3D structure
+## 1. Change raycasts to use the PhysicsRayQueryParameters3D structure

 This one should be fairly self explanatory.
 The API for PhysicsDirectSpaceState3D (a parameter of GDScene that allows programmatic physics scene queries) has changed such that a data structure is now used for specifying the ray query parameters.